Driving on Dirt Roads and Other Adventures

 The problem with regularly driving on dirt roads is what it can do to your car.
 Dust will kick up everywhere, and you’ll battle your share of rock chips.
 The suspension system may take a beating, especially the shocks and bushings.
 Driving on dirt roads also means following the “severe duty” maintenance schedule as outlined in your owner’s manual.

 Beyond Dirt Roads

-Although driving on dirt roads shouldn’t pose much of a problem for the majority of vehicles, only 4 x 4 models can handle the toughest off-road conditions, including rocks and terrain with steep approach and departure angles.
+Although driving on dirt roads shouldn’t pose much of a problem for the majority of vehicles, only 4×4 models can handle the toughest off-road conditions, including rocks and terrain with steep approach and departure angles.

 Ground clearance is another consideration, therefore steel skid plates will protect the underside of the vehicle, including the typically vulnerable gas tank.
 Wheel articulation, breakover angles, gearing, low-end torque and oversized tires are additional considerations.
 A rear-locking differential (what enables both wheels to spin at the same time) is ideal to help if you find yourself stuck.
-Another consideration is tow hooks, these help lift the vehicle out of a quagmire.
+Another consideration is tow hooks and recovery shackles, these help pull the vehicle out of a quagmire.
 Be prepared for the worst and always bring a nylon tow rope on your excursions.

 To the Beach

 Off-roading and dirt roads are certainly challenging, but what about driving on sand?
 There are places around the country where driving on the shoreline is permissible.
 Permissible, but not always wise.